animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 The Lyrica caused the dementia.

-She was on a cocktail of drugs, and that was the most likely cause.

 She shortly outlived my grandpa, and died the same year as him a week before his April 16 birthday.

 #### Intimacy healing